rtCamp/frappe-ui-react/CONTRIBUTING.md

 ### CI checks and how to fix them

 If any of the checks fail, click on the **Details** link and review the logs of the build to find out why it failed.
-For CircleCI, you need to log in first.
-No further permissions are required to view the build logs.
 The following sections give an overview of what each check is responsible for.

-#### Continuous Releases

-This task publishes a preview for the packages to pkg.pr.new.
-It should not fail in isolation.
-Use it to test more complex scenarios.

-#### codecov/project
+#### Testing

-This monitors coverage of the tests.
-A reduction in coverage isn't necessarily bad, but it's always appreciated if it can be improved.
+This runs the unit tests for the components.
+Make sure all tests pass before submitting your PR.

+#### Linting and Type Checking

+This ensures code quality and type safety:
+- ESLint checks for code style and potential issues
+- TypeScript compiler checks for type errors
+- Prettier ensures consistent code formatting

-#### Misc
+#### Build

-There are various other checks done by Netlify to validate the integrity of the docs.
-Click on **Details** to find out more about them.
+This ensures the package can be built successfully for distribution.

 ### Coding style

 Please follow the coding style of the project.
 It uses Prettier and ESLint, so if possible, enable linting in your editor to get real-time feedback.

-- `npm prettier` reformats the code.
+- `npm run lint:js:fix` reformats the code and fixes linting issues.
-- `npm eslint` runs the linting rules.
+- `npm run lint:js` runs the linting rules.
+- `npm run lint:types` checks TypeScript types.

 When you submit a PR, these checks are run again by our continuous integration tools, but hopefully your code is already clean!

 ## Contributing to the documentation

-Contributing to open-source docs involves a lot more than just fixing typos—developers frequently request more in-depth explanations of component features, and this requires both coding and technical writing to accomplish.
+Contributing to open-source documentation involves a lot more than just fixing typos—developers frequently request more in-depth explanations of component features, and this requires both coding and technical writing to accomplish.
-Every documentation PR will be reviewed by an editor following [MUI's writing style guide](https://mui-org.notion.site/Writing-style-guide-2a957a4168a54d47b14bae026d06a24b), and if you plan to contribute regularly, you should familiarize yourself with this guide to speed up the editing process.
+Every documentation PR will be reviewed to ensure clarity and consistency with the project's documentation standards.

 ### How to find docs issues to work on